Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Numerical Method

+We started with this boundary condition and compared it with constant Dirichlet boundary conditions $\phi(t,x)=C_{i_k}$, for some constant $C_{i_k}\in\IR$, all $t\in(\tau_{i_{k-1}},\tau_{i_k}]$, and $x$ on the boundary of our rectangular domain, and observed no significant change.
+In addition, we use the boundary conditions \eqref{eq: HJB BC1}-\eqref{eq: HJB BC2} in the linearised pricing PDE \eqref{eq: pricing PDE}.
 At each time step, we start with the value of $\phi$ at the previous time step, we then approximate the PDE coefficients $\alpha$ and $\beta$ using Lemma~\ref{lem: optimisers} and Lemma~\ref{lem: sup beta}, and then solve the HJB equation at that time step using one step of a fully implicit spatially second order finite difference scheme.
 We then use Lemma~\ref{lem: optimisers} and Lemma~\ref{lem: sup beta} again at the same time step to approximate the PDE coefficients again with the new value of $\phi$.
 This process is repeated until convergence within some specified tolerance, after which we procede to the next time step.
 Once we have solved the HJB equation at all time steps, we then use the value of $\beta_{11}$ computed from solving the HJB equation, compute $\beta_{12}$ from the convexity adjustment, and use them to solve the linearised model pricing PDE via the ADI method to generate the model prices.
 In the simulated data example, we use a discretisation on a uniform $100\times 100$ spatial grid of $[4,5]\times [0,5]$ for the log-stock and rescaled interest rates, and partition the time interval into year fractions at the resolution of one day, so that $\diff t = \frac{1}{365}$.
-We use the minimisation package, minfunc, of \cite{schmidt2005minfunc} for an implementation of L-BFGS.
+We use the minimisation package, minfunc, of \textcite{schmidt2005minfunc} for the implementation of L-BFGS.

-We now summarise this idea in an algorithm.
-Let $0=t_0<t_1<\dots<t_N=T$ be a discretisation of the time interval $[0,T]$ such that the expiration times of the calibrating instruments $(\tau_i)_{i=1,\dots,n}$ are a subset of the discretisation times.
-Let $\epsilon_1$ be the tolerance of the model prices to the calibrating prices, so that $||\nabla_{\lambda} L(\lambda)||_{\infty}<\epsilon_1$, where the gradients are given in Lemma~\ref{lem: gradients}, and let $\epsilon_2$ be the tolerance of the policy iteration for approximating the optimal characteristics.
+The above numerical method is summarised in Algorithm 1.
+We let $0=t_0<t_1<\dots<t_N=T$ be a discretisation of the time interval $[0,T]$ such that the expiration times of the calibrating instruments $(\tau_i)_{i=1,\dots,n}$ are a subset of the discretisation times.
+We let $\epsilon_1$ be the tolerance of the model prices to the calibrating prices, so that $||\nabla_{\lambda} L(\lambda)||_{\infty}<\epsilon_1$, where the gradients are given in Lemma~\ref{lem: gradients}, and we let $\epsilon_2$ be the tolerance of the policy iteration for approximating the optimal characteristics.